kangarko/Foundation/README.md

 A complete tutorial on how to use this library is a part of our Project Orion training available [here](https://mineacademy.org/project-orion)

+If you just want a quick start into Minecraft plugin development, [check out this guick gist](https://gist.github.com/kangarko/456d9cfce52dc971b93dbbd12a95f43c).

 ## Importing

 We use JitPack to automatically compile and host the latest release of Foundation for you.